 When we move slowly and mindfully, we feel things that we might not want to feel and this intensity builds heat that bubbles to the surface information we’d buried so deeply, but it’s still there.
 The medicinal and magical properties of this practice are worth the labour.
 The extraction and the purification that is the by-product of this way of flowing is immensely powerful.
 You start to feel everything.
 You begin to tune into the subtle energies coursing through the body and you feel deep gratitude for the life force that is constantly moving through you, loving you.

-I have had the most amazing time learning how to safely guide others through this process from the master, Meghan Currie, and I can’t wait to share all that I’ve learnt with you.
+I have had the most amazing time learning how to safely guide others through this process by a master teacher and I can’t wait to share all that I’ve learnt with you.